 In our critical care rotation, residents work 12-hour shifts in both the 10-bed medical intensive care unit (MICU) and the 10-bed cardiac care unit (CCU).
-Patients may overflow to our Surgical Intensive Care Unit, if needed.
+Patients may overflow to our 22-bed Surgical Intensive Care Unit, if needed.
 Both units are closed units where all patients are under the teaching service.
 As we are currently without a critical care fellowship, our residents have full access to all procedures on their patients – providing a strength of autonomy, while supervised by our excellent attendings.

 The MICU offers interdisciplinary collaboration on many levels.
-Residents round with a full-time intensivist and work in conjunction with respiratory therapists, pharmacists, and highly-trained nurses.
+Residents round with a full-time intensivist and work in conjunction with respiratory therapists, pharmacists, and highly trained nurses.
 Patients are regularly transferred to Morristown Medical Center by helicopter for tertiary care.
 The CCU offers similar educational experiences in a cardiac setting, with additional rounds with cardiology fellows and a dedicated intensivist team to enhance the academic experience.
 Our CCU includes complicated patients with LVAD, balloon pumps and impella devices.

 Medical Admitting Resident